Apple Arcade is a subscription service that lets you play more than 240+ games on your iPhone, iPad, Apple TV and Mac.

 Three word review: Card-y dungeon crawler

-You may be able to tell from the look, but Adventure Time creator Pendleton Ward had a hand in Card of Darkness.
-It’s cute AF.
-But underneath that sits a compulsive card-based dungeon crawler.
-As you progress you’ll find more powerful cards to use in each level.
+You might be able to tell from the overall vibe of this game, but Adventure Time creator Pendleton Ward had a hand in Card of Darkness.
+What we're saying is, it's cute AF.
+Underneath the candy-colored dressing sits a compulsive, card-based dungeon crawler.
+As you progress, you’ll find more powerful cards to use in each level.
 These levels represent a floor of the dungeon.
 It’s an epic adventure shrunk down to iPhone-friendly proportions.

 Three word review: Magic the Gathering

-Cardpocalypse grafts a story onto the gameplay of a one-on-one card battler.
-Cute graphics and a kid-friendly theme make it more accessible than some of the “grown-up” alternatives in this genre.
+Cardpocalypse adds a great story onto the gameplay of a one-on-one card battler.
+Set in the 90s, it has cute graphics and a kid-friendly theme too.
+So although we think it's great for older, nostalgic games, it's also more accessible than some of the “grown-up” alternatives in this genre for the little ones.